 Lotus Eleven, chassis #150, was one of the very first Lotus XI’s ever built.
 It was, in fact, the first Lotus XI to receive a chassis tag, chassis number, #150.
 The car still retains its original chassis tag to this day.
-Additionally, chassis #150 was also powered by one of the very first 1500cc FWB Coventry Climax engines ever constructed.
+The Lotus was powered by an 1100 cc Coventry Climax engine.

 Lotus XI, #150, was purchased new from the factory by Ralph Miller of Lincoln, Nebraska.
 On the appointed day in February, 1956, chassis #150 was driven from the Lotus factory to the docks at Southampton.
 The car was piloted by a young up and coming Lotus mechanic/driver named Graham Hill.
 Hill, himself, would soon gain renown for his driving talents behind the wheel of another Lotus XI , chassis #208, “The Yellow Peril.”